studio24/mac-setup/mac-setup.md

 ## 4) Default admin user

 To meet our security requirements your normal user does not have admin rights.
 To perform any admin tasks (e.g. install software) you need to use the admin user.
-You can read further information on using the [admin user account](https://github.com/studio24/handbook-it/blob/Updated-mac-setup/it-guidelines/user-accounts.md).

 At the earliest opportunity, request that the support team create a temporary password for the default admin user.